 Oxfam, Bread for the World, the Modernizing Foreign Aid Network, the Chicago Council on Global Affairs, and other groups that favor change issued a joint statement this week that the administration should not abandon the proposal.

 “No one is endorsing the administration proposal sight unseen, but I am one who welcomes a 21st-century proposal that is more responsive to the needs of the hungry and a more efficient use of taxpayer dollars,” said an e-mail written by Catherine Bertini, a former executive director of the World Food Program who co-led two Chicago Council bipartisan task forces that have called for changes to food aid.
 “It is regrettable that some want to close down that debate even before there is a real proposal on the table.”

 But former Agriculture Secretary Dan Glickman, who led one of the task forces with Bertini, said he favors the Chicago Council recommendation that the U.S. government should have the flexibility to buy commodities in other countries.
 “Given the great humanitarian challenges and human suffering, we have to be alert to ensure that adequate funds are in place to deal with the challenges, and this not be a budgetary-based decision to merely lower spending levels, as that would be a big problem.”

 The administration may still include the proposal in its budget, but it’s unlikely that Congress will go along with the idea.
 But with opposition in the Senate already organized and the Republican-controlled House even less likely to allow U.S. taxpayer money to be used to purchase food aid overseas, the proposal would appear dead on arrival on Capitol Hill.

 Contributing Editor Jerry Hagstrom is the founder and executive director of The Hagstrom Report, which may be found at www.HagstromReport.com.

-This article appears in the Feb.
-28, 2013, edition of National Journal Daily as Food Fight.
+This article appears in the February 28, 2013 edition of NJ Daily as Food Fight.